ibm-cloud-docs/cloud-object-storage/tutorials/cos-single-bucket.md

 ## Next steps
 {: #single-bucket-next-steps}

-Congratulations, you've just set up a policy to limit access to a single user.
+Congratulations, you've just set up a policy to limit access to a single bucket.